TolikPylypchuk/SharpHook/docs/articles/about.md

 - `MouseWheelEventData` doesn't contain `Amount` anymore.

 - Mouse wheel simulation doesn't accept the amount anymore.
 Instead it accepts the scroll direction and type which makes it possible to simulate horizontal scrolling.

-The meaning of the rotation value was changed - a positive value indicates that the wheel is rotated up or left, and a negative value indicates that the wheel is rotated down or right.
+- The meaning of the mouse wheel rotation value was changed - a positive value indicates that the wheel is rotated up or left, and a negative value indicates that the wheel is rotated down or right.

 - `KeyboardEventData.KeyChar` was renamed to `KeyboardEventData.RawKeyChar` and the `KeyboardEventData.KeyChar` property
 was added.